jibreelfahd/Flutter-Expense-App/README.md

-# flutter_apps
+# Expense Tracker

-A new Flutter project.
+A new Flutter Expense Tracker, for adding expenses.

 ## Getting Started